google/quiver-dart/README.md

 passing Timer factories to classes and functions, increasing the testability of code that depends on Timer.

+`settle` can complete a list of Futures having then completed or fail, then you can check their status and values

+`allCompleted` and `allRejected` can filter through a list of Futures to get only the ones that got the end result that you want.

 [quiver.async]: http://google.github.io/quiver-dart/docs/quiver.async.html

 ## [quiver.cache][]